mozillascience/CitationCore/README.md

 npm install citation-core
 ```
 ## Contributor Install
 If you are interested in contributing to citation-core please follow these install instructions.
 They will add a pre-commit hook that will run our linter and reject commits that do not meet the project's coding standards.
-We are adhereing to the [AirBnb style guide](https://github.com/airbnb/javascript).
+We are adhering to the [AirBnb style guide](https://github.com/airbnb/javascript).
 ```
 git clone https://github.com/mozillascience/CitationCore.git
 cd CitationCore